The Accident (British TV series)

-The Accident is a four-part British television drama serial starring Sarah Lancashire, which first aired on Channel 4 from 24 October 2019.
+The Accident is a British drama television miniseries starring Sarah Lancashire, which first aired on Channel 4 from 24 October 2019.
 It explores a fictional Welsh community's fight for justice after an explosion on a construction site, which killed several local children.

 Plot

 The town of Glyngolau, Wales, has lost its coal mine and steel mill, leaving everyone in financial ruin.
 A large factory complex, offering 1,000 local jobs, is being built in the town by Kallbridge Developments for a Japanese firm.
 Iwan, head of the town council, worked hard to secure the project.
 Iwan's 15-year-old daughter, Leona, is a juvenile delinquent and small-time drug dealer; his wife, Polly, catches Leona in bed with a 30+ year old man.
 Leona takes eight of her teenage friends to sneak into the building site, to cause destruction and "annoy my Dad".

 Their actions cause some gas canisters to explode, leading the building to collapse, killing site manager Alan and eight of the teens – ringleader Leona is the sole survivor.
 Polly leads a campaign to find out who was responsible for the incident.
 A public inquiry is held, apportioning the largest blame on Leona and her friends, for breaking into the site and for damaging the material that exploded.
 A portion of the blame is placed on Alan, for allowing the gas canisters to be stored improperly.
 The final portion is laid on the company, which has to pay large fines for breaches of health and safety guidelines.
 Polly and Iwan have a tempestuous relationship, struggling with Leona's injuries and the jealousy of the other parents.
 Polly also suspects Iwan may know more than he's letting on.

 Philip, a campaigning lawyer, helps the towns launch a private prosecution on charges of gross negligence manslaughter against Harriet, the senior vice-president at Kallbridge leading the project.
 The prosecution is not going well, until Polly persuades Iwan to tell everything he might know.

-On the stand, Iwan reveals that Harriet knew that the steel used in the structure was sub-standard, which allowed the building to collapse, and that he still has her emails asking him to convince the council's inspector to stay off-site until the steel was encased in concrete and that he did it to save the town.
+On the stand, Iwan reveals that Harriet knew that the steel used in the structure was sub-standard.
+He still has her emails asking him to convince the council's inspector to stay off-site until the steel was encased in concrete.
+He did this to save the town, but the steel failed in the explosion, resulting in the building collapse.

 Iwan and the inspector are both charged and Harriet is sentenced to seven years in prison.